Central Alberta offers easy access to major markets enabling you to compete on a regional and global stage.

 The region’s transportation infrastructure is capable of 24-hour delivery of service to all of Western Canada and the U.S. Pacific Northwest.

 Located in the heart of Alberta and Western Canada, we have access to an immediate trade area of 310,000 people and a distribution capability to over 2.5 million people within a two-hour drive.
 From Central Alberta, you’ll have access to markets of over 15 million people in Western Canada and the U.S. Pacific Northwest.

 Central Alberta is located along the Queen Elizabeth II Highway corridor, a four-lane divided commercial highway, which connects the major urban centres of Edmonton and Calgary, and over 80% of Alberta’s population.
-Well-maintained infrastructure in central Alberta offers access for the ﬂow of goods and people both north-to-south and east-to-west, reduces transport costs, and provides effective and diverse transport options.
+Well-maintained infrastructure in central Alberta offers access for the ﬂow of goods and people both north-to-south and east-to-west, reduce transport costs, and provides effective and diverse transport options.

-The transportation sector posted impressive average real GDP growth of 4.6% per year from 2000 to 2007, outpacing growth of the broader Alberta economy by almost a full percent.
+The transportation sector posted impressive average real GDP growth of 4.6% per year from 2000 to 2007, outpacing the growth of the broader Alberta economy by almost a full percent.
 This may be partly attributed to Alberta’s competitive pro-business climate and low tax rates – rates for diesel fuel are the lowest in Canada.